 Boeing cutting more than 12,000 US jobs, thousands more planned

-Boeing Co said on Wednesday it was eliminating more than 12,000 U.S. jobs, including 6,770 involuntary layoffs, as the largest American planemaker restructures in the face of the coronavirus pandemic.

-WASHINGTON: Boeing Co said on Wednesday it was eliminating more than 12,000 U.S. jobs, including 6,770 involuntary layoffs, as the largest American planemaker restructures in the face of the coronavirus pandemic.
+WASHINGTON: Boeing said on Wednesday (May 28) it was eliminating more than 12,000 US jobs, including 6,770 involuntary layoffs, as the largest American planemaker restructures in the face of the coronavirus pandemic.

 Boeing also disclosed it plans "several thousand remaining layoffs" in coming months but did not say where those would take place.